Craft Feature

 }

-Use #[craft(handler)] to convert a method into a handler:
+Use #[craft(handler)] to convert a method into a handler function:

 #[craft(handler)]